MMMZZZZ/Syntherrupter/Documentation/Wiki/UI/General.md

 ### Dark Mode

 Enables or disables Dark Mode.
 Dark Mode is better suited for dark environments, however it offers less contrast (blue-white is higher contrast than blue-black).

+## Sysex Commands

+All of the settings above can be controlled by the [UI settings](Custom%20MIDI%20Commands.md#0x220-0x23f-ui-settings) group of the sysex commands.